(updated September 3, 2014) - Check back for program updates

 Sandra K. Woodley, President, University of Louisiana System

-Rachel Kincaid, Interim Special Assistant to the President, University of Louisiana System
+Rachel Kincaid, Vice President for External Affairs, University of Louisiana System

 Sponsored by Van Scoyoc/Capitol Decisions